cognition

 l-theanine + caffeine

-L-theanine, an amino acid from tea, smooths out caffeine's stimulant effects by promoting alpha-wave brain activity associated with relaxed alertness, while caffeine blocks adenosine receptors to increase arousal — the combination has been shown in multiple human trials to improve sustained attention and reaction time more than either alone.
+L-theanine, an amino acid from tea, appears to smooth out caffeine's stimulant effects by promoting alpha-wave brain activity associated with relaxed alertness, while caffeine blocks adenosine receptors to increase arousal.
+Human trials and a meta-analysis suggest the combination can improve sustained attention and reaction time more than either alone, with fewer of caffeine's jittery side effects.

 low